 I'd managed to keep the extent of my use relatively secret for two-and-a-half years after moving here, maintaining a relatively functional existence and keeping my habit hidden from my new partner.
-It stopped being recreational and I began to justify it to myself as "self-medicating" my depression and anxiety, while failing to recognise that the pills were only making it worse in the long run.
+It stopped being recreational and I began to justify it to myself as "self-medicating" my depression and anxiety, while failing to recognize that the pills were only making it worse in the long run.

 Then there's fear.
 Fear that if I came clean about my use I'd lose her and everyone around me.
 When you hide a drug problem you convince yourself that you can lie forever about it, that you can keep it hidden as long as you need to.

 After a long talk with my partner, my real recovery began.
-I spent a few months trying to cut my use again, but with no success, so I searched online for local drug support organisations and found Bristol Drugs Project (BDP).
+I spent a few months trying to cut my use again, but with no success, so I searched online for local drug support organizations and found Bristol Drugs Project (BDP).

-I spent hours anxiously going over in my head what I would say, to what extent I would tell them about my problem.
+I spent hours anxiously going over in my head what I would say, and to what extent I would tell them about my problem.
 I was terrified of any negative judgment and being rubber-stamped as another junkie statistic, as I'd never come clean about this before.
 Fortunately, whoever I spoke to on the phone was very helpful and understanding.
-They told me they don't have services to help with benzodiazepine use directly, and referred me to another organisation called Battle Against Tranquilisers (BAT), who have been helping me ever since.
+They told me they don't have services to help with benzodiazepine use directly, and referred me to another organization called Battle Against Tranquilisers (BAT), who have been helping me ever since.

 I'd like to say I've been attending my group sessions with BAT every week, but holding down a full time job makes it challenging.
-Not to mention the palpable anxiety I feel when I think about getting that bus to Southmead Hospital every Thursday to sit and confront my demons.
+Not to mention the palpable anxiety I feel when I think about getting that bus to the hospital every Thursday to sit and confront my demons.
 It's been at least two months since I last attended, but I can say with confidence that if I hadn’t gone at all I'd be in the same place I was in April, if not worse.